Three-chromatic geometric hypergraphs: Proof of Theorem

 We apply Theorem \ref{thm:multi_essw_new} with $k=3$ and $l=2$, resulting in subsets $S_i^j$ for $i\in[3],j\in [2]$.
 Let $S=\bigcup\limits_{i\in [3],j\in[2]}S_i^j$.
 For each point $p\in P\setminus S$ there is an $i$ such that $\prec_{K_{i,i+1}}$ has an edge from a vertex of $S_{i,1}$ and $S_{i,2}$ to $p$.
 Let $P_1,P_2,P_3$ be the partition of $P\setminus S$ according to this $i$ value.

 We start by coloring the points of $S$.
 Color the points of $S_{1,1}\cup S_{2,1} \cup S_{3,1}$ with the first color and color the points of $S_{1,2}\cup S_{2,2}\cup S_{3,2}$ with the second color.

 Note that $m$ is at least $f(3,2)+13$.
 Any translate of $C$ that contains $f(3,2)+13$ points of $P$ must contain $5$ points from either $P_1,P_2$ or $P_3$.
 (Note that the cone might contain all points of $S$).
-Therefore it is enough to show that for each $i\in [3]$ the points of $P_i$ can be colored with three color such that no translate of $C$ that contains at least $5$ points of $P_i$ is monochromatic.\\
+Thus, it is enough to show that for each $i\in [3]$ the points of $P_i$ can be 3-colored so that no translate of $C$ that contains at least $5$ points of $P_i$ is monochromatic.